MicrosoftDocs/PowerShell-Docs/reference/7.2/CimCmdlets/Remove-CimInstance.md

 Specifies a CIM instance object to be removed from the CIM server.
 The object passed to the cmdlet is not changed, only the instance in the CIM server is removed.

+The **InputObject** parameter doesn't enumerate over collections.
+If a collection is passed, an error is thrown.
+When working with collections, pipe the input to enumerate the values.

 ```yaml
 Type: Microsoft.Management.Infrastructure.CimInstance